 N/A

-Sprout Social provides social media management, marketing, customer care, data and intelligence, and employee advocacy solutions for leading brands and agencies, including Ticketmaster, Chipotle, Grubhub, Subaru, Zendesk and many more.
-Sprout’s platform is designed with ease of use in mind, simplifying social publishing, engagement, reviews, analytics and listening for our customers.
-By providing customer success and technical support, Sprout is committed to delivering consistent value to all…
+Sprout Social provides social media management, marketing, customer care, data and intelligence, and employee advocacy solutions for brands and agencies, including Ticketmaster, Chipotle, Grubhub, Subaru, and Zendesk.
+Sprout’s platform is used to simplify social publishing, engagement, reviews, analytics and listening for customers.
+Sprout also provides customer success and technical support, to deliver consistent value to all users.
+Any organization, regardless of size or industry, receives…

 There are loads of social scheduling tools out there.
 I was using Buffer but then found it was limited in terms of listening and reporting so I started to look at a more professional software.
 I tried Hootsuite but hated the interface, way too busy with the primary focus …